 The issue with me physically making it to the gym lies in my schedule and sheer exhaustion.
 When I work late, the last thing I want to do is get on a machine or lift weights, especially if I haven't even eaten dinner yet, and so continues the Netflix-and-chill lifestyle.
 And morning workouts?
 Forget it.
 I practically have to be pried off my mattress with a forklift, so trying to get myself on a treadmill is a lost cause.
 I know I sound incredibly lazy, and I'll own it.
 But the thing is, I still want to get in shape—just not with typical gym workouts.

-I've found doing this to be fun and effective—in fact, it's based off a scientifically proven HICT (high-intensity circuit training) workout to help you burn fat and improve your cardiovascular health.
-But even if you don't have an Alexa, you can still lead the workout yourself at home.
+I've found doing this to be fun and effective—in fact, it's based on a HICT (high-intensity circuit training) workout, which promises to help you burn fat and improve your cardiovascular health.
+But even if you don't have an Alexa, you can set up your own short circuits in your living room.

 Find a Buddy

 There's strength in numbers—literally.
-The Köhler Effect suggests that weaker individuals perform better when supported by others, which rings especially true from a fitness perspective.
+The Köhler Effect suggests that a person will work harder as a member of a group than when working individually, which rings especially true from a fitness perspective.

 Try Self-Led Yoga

 For those days when my workload piles up or I have a schedule conflict and can't make it to yoga class, I utilize YouTube yoga.
-There are so many good channels and teachers that make being an at-home Yogi a breeze.
-One of my favorite channels is Yoga With Adriene, which boasts a slew of different videos like total body workouts, targeted yoga (like yoga for abs or—get this—your feet), and beginner's yoga.
+There are so many good channels and teachers that make being an at-home yogi a breeze.
+One of my favorite channels is Yoga With Adriene, which boasts a slew of different videos like total-body workouts, targeted yoga (like yoga for abs or—get this—feet), and beginner's yoga.
 Just set up your laptop, lay down a mat, press play, and flow.

 Do Something You Love

 I swam competitively growing up and in high school, and I think it's the best form of exercise—ever.
-It works your entire body at once and burns an insane amount of calories and eases your mind while improving muscle definition and core strength.
-My gym has a pool, so it only made sense to utilize it considering swimming doesn't make me moan and groan, and actually makes me feel pretty invincible afterward.
-Initially taking a dip in my gym's pool a few months ago was a palm-to-forehead moment, and I couldn't believe I hadn't considered taking the literal plunge earlier.
-Doing something physical that you genuinely enjoy, whether it be dancing, skiing, or hiking outdoors on the weekend is the absolute best way to get in shape, in my opinion.
+It improves muscle definition and core strength, burns an insane amount of calories, and gets your heart and lungs working.
+My gym has a pool, so it only made sense to utilize it considering that swimming not only doesn't make me moan and groan but actually makes me feel pretty invincible afterward.
+Taking that first dip in my gym's pool was a palm-to-forehead moment—I couldn't believe I hadn't taken the literal plunge earlier!
+Doing something physical that you genuinely enjoy—whether it’s dancing, skiing, or hiking on the weekend—is the absolute best way to get in shape, in my opinion.